ibnuda/fpmortals/manuscript/complete.md

   )
 ~~~~~~~~

-Now we are ready to write our business logic, but we need to indicate
-that we depend on `Drone` and `Machines`.

 Walaupun kita sudah siap menulis logika bisnis kita, kita harus menunjukkan
 secara eksplisit bahwa kita bergantung pada `Drone` dan `Machines`.

-We can write the interface for the business logic

 Kita bisa menulis antarmuka untuk logika bisnis